An Introduction to the CP Algorithm Text Configuration

 Add YAML configuration to steering macro

-tip The following line in MyAnalysis/CMakeLists.txt enables the use of the sequence:
+tip The following line in MyAnalysis/CMakeLists.txt installs the MyAnalysisAlgorithms python atlas_install_python_modules for use:

 atlas_install_python_modules( python/*.py )

 The basic sequence is already set up to add these blocks for you “under the hood”.
-To use the sequence, add the following to your steering macro or jobOptions after your algorithm is added to the job but before the job is run using a driver:
+To use the sequence, add the following to your steering macro or jobOptions before your algorithm is added to the job but after the job is defined:

 # Create an algSequence from the YAML configuration file